dockstore/dockstore-ui/app/docs/getting-started.md

 #### Manual Registration of Containers

 In certain cases, it is not possible for Dockstore to perquisition every existing container, especially those with unusual project structures.
 Most notably, Docker Hub images can not be automatically detected by Dockstore.
-For those images, it is necessary to manually register their details to Dockstore.
+The second possibility is that you have multiple CWL documents in a GitHub repository associated with multiple images.
+For those cases, it is necessary to manually register their details to Dockstore.

 Containers can be registered manually from the 'My Containers' page by pressing the 'Add Container' button at the bottom of the right side bar, or any of the '+' buttons in each accordion namespace group.
 A modal will appear as below: